 The Freedom Unlimited Card has no annual fee.
-However, the Sapphire Reserve’s annual fee is a whopping $550, and you need to have it, or the Sapphire or Ink Preferred Card, in order to get good value from the points you earn with the Freedom Unlimited Card.
+However, the Sapphire Reserve’s annual fee is a whopping $550, and you need to have it, or the Sapphire Preferred or Ink Preferred Card, in order to get good value from the points you earn with the Freedom Unlimited Card.

 This isn’t as bad as it first appears.
 The Sapphire Reserve provides an automatic $300 travel credit.
 That means that the first $300 you spend on travel each year is automatically taken off your credit card bill.
-So, the total out-of-pocket cost drops to $250 per year.
+This drops the total out-of-pocket cost to $250 per year.
 They also have a changing set of other credits, such as $60 per calendar year Door Dash credit, that can help offset the annual fee.
 For most of our readers, airport lounge access, high reward rates, and primary rental car insurance are worth it.

 As part of a discussion of the best general purpose reward cards, it helps to understand how “bonus categories” work.

 - Many credit cards offer higher-than-normal rewards on spending within certain categories.
 For example, one card may give bonus rewards for purchases from gas stations and supermarkets, while another card may give bonuses on travel and restaurants.

 - Chances are, that as part of building out your core credit card collection, you will naturally wind up with a card that earns bonus reward rates on travel, restaurants, and some other purchases.
 Eventually, you may even choose to expand your credit card collection to specifically include cards just to take advantage of their bonus rewards.
 Optimize Rewards by Using Different Cards for Different Purchases.